ankowals/saf/README.md

 How to write step and share data between steps?

 Thanks to dependency injection there is a way to share objects between steps and modules.
-In SharedContext.class available under /src/test/java/modules/core so called Context Object was defined.
+In SharedContext.class available under /src/test/java/libs/libCore/modules so called Context Object was defined.

-To grant access to it please make sure that your Steps calss extends BaseStep calss and create a constructor like below
+To grant access to it please make sure that your Steps class extends BaseStep class and create a constructor like below

 	public class DemoOnlieSteps extends BaseSteps {